 Benedict Cumberbatch Bio

-Benedict Timothy Carlton Cumberbatch (born 19 July 1976) is an English actor known for versatile roles across theatre, television and film.
-He has received major awards including a Primetime Emmy Award, a BAFTA TV Award and a Laurence Olivier Award, and he was appointed a Commander of the Order of the British Empire in 2015 for services to the performing arts and charity.
+Benedict Timothy Carlton Cumberbatch, born 19 July 1976, is an English actor widely recognized for his range across stage and screen.
+He has earned a British Academy Television Award, a Primetime Emmy Award, and a Laurence Olivier Award, along with nominations for two Academy Awards, two British Academy Film Awards, and four Golden Globe Awards.
+In 2014, Time magazine named him one of the 100 most influential people in the world, and in 2015, he was appointed Commander of the Order of the British Empire for services to the performing arts and charity.

 Early Life and Background